hungptit/ioutils/README.md

 ```

 **Analysis**

-* fast-find is faster than GNU find and fd because below reasons:
+fast-find is faster than GNU find and fd because of below reasons:
 1. Require less system calls to explore paths.
 2. Use cache friendly file traversal algorithms.
 3. Use [the best regular expression matching algorithm](https://branchfree.org/2019/02/28/paper-hyperscan-a-fast-multi-pattern-regex-matcher-for-modern-cpus/).